 As an expert he has been involved in patent, contract, tax, and antitrust matters.
 He has reviewed and prepared reports for over 150 patents in numerous areas of networking and information technology for observability, ease of investigation, prior art, alternatives, technology life cycle, present commercial use, future commercial use, and strength of claims.
 He has evaluated contracts, prepared reports for contract and tax disputes, computed damages, and developed surveys and directed the statistical analysis thereof to demonstrate antitrust activity.
 He has prepared reports for the courts, been deposed, and testified.

-He is a Professional Engineer, Life Senior Member of the IEEE, Chair of the IEEE Maine Section, Vice Chair of the IEEE Maine Communications and Computer Chapter, member of the IEEE Region One Board of Governors, and a member of the Board of Directors of MTUG — Maine Technology Users Group.
+He is a Professional Engineer, Life Senior Member of the IEEE, past Chair and current outreach chair of the IEEE Maine Section, Chair of the IEEE Maine Communications and Computer Chapter, member of the IEEE Region One Board of Governors and Region 1 Historian, and a member of the Board of Directors of MTUG — Maine Technology Users Group.
 As pro bono work, he is active in STEM education development and First Robotics.